Abhijeet-Ashapure/react-native-sliding-up-down-panel/README.md

 # react-native-sliding-up-down-panel
-An Awesome library for react native for sliding panels
+An Awesome library of react native for sliding panels